techlahoma/broadcasting/Streaming/Streaming-Instructions.md

 * Switch to slides&audience if you need to adjust the camera
 * Don't use the lav mic.
 * Copyrighted music cannot be played

+### Troubleshooting
+* If no audio on Twitch, unplug the USB on the back of the mixer board and plug it back in.
+* To increase stream volume but not house volume, just slowly move the mic (ch.
+4) fader up (which affects both house + stream) while moving the Main fader down at the same time to compensate & keep house volume steady.

 [Wireframe of Techlahoma A/V Loadout 2017](https://drive.google.com/open?id=0BwyTR7aWvDukcXhjSVM4eTBOdjQ)